Older Dogs Back Legs Giving Out

 - Exercise / Water Therapy – There are many techniques you can use to make your dog’s golden years more bearable.
 Regular, gentle walks and swimming in controlled water tanks can provide necessary aerobic exercise, which is helpful when needing to strengthen weak legs in older dogs.
 Exercise also improves blood flow to the brain, improves memory and muscle performance, all of which are great for improving your senior dog’s health.

 - Massage / Physical Rehabilitation – Massages help ease pain and keep circulation up.
 And light physical ‘range-of-motion’ exercises help with stiffness, pain and prevent your dog’s muscles from atrophying.
-Daily scheuled massage time is also a great way to stay emotionaly connected with your dog if other activities are now limited.
+Daily scheduled massage time is also a great way to stay emotionally connected with your dog if other activities are now limited.

 - Joint Support Braces – Orthopedic braces can provide additional support for older dogs that may be experiencing collapsing in their hind legs.
 Braces designed specifically to help dogs with arthritis and hip dysplasia can provide support and stability that minimizes pressure on joints.
 Additionally, the hip brace may reduce pain during exercise and potentially save your dog from future injuries.